What is Ski Challenge?

 Do I need my own equipment?

 Ski Challenge does not provide equipment, but the ski areas do offer rentals.
 It is highly recommended to wear a helmet but you are not required to.
 All our sponsor shops have the right equipment to fit your needs.
-Many of our sponsor shop employees race in Ski Challenge and are very familiar with what a Ski Challenge racer may need.
-Tell the participating shop you are with The Ski Challenge.
+Many of our sponsor shop employees participate in Ski Challenge and are very familiar with what a Ski Challenge member may need.
+Tell the participating shop you are in The Ski Challenge.
 All of the participating shops offer some kind of discount.

 For more information on Equipment Suggestions CLICK HERE